snknitin/Product-Classification-Challenge/README.md

 ## Thoughts

 Here we have a multi-modal dataset with Image and Text information but no labels.
 This is an unsupervised categorization or classification into those 11 categories.
-In essense there are 11 possible assignmentsyou can give to a particular sample with an image and description.
+In essense there are 11 possible assignments you can give to a particular sample with an image and description.
+We can think of the data as having 11 discernable clusters for now.

-It is possible to annotate few samples and then learn from those and convert this to a semi supervised learning problem.
+It is possible to annotate few samples and then learn from those to convert this to a semi-supervised learning approach.
 However we only have 1000 samples right now.
 Labelling a partition of it and then training on those to predict the rest won't be effective.
 Rather it would be faster to label them all and be more accurate.
 Even though the test size is only 1000, we need to think of a solution that can scale well.

 After exploring the data:
 * Number of accessible product images : 967